huanzhang12/CROWN-IBP/README.md

 obtain the final layer's bounds in a backward pass.
 The combination of IBP and CROWN gives us an efficient, stable and well-performing certified defense method, strictly within the framework of robust optimization.

+This repository also includes a Pytorch implementation of (ordinary) CROWN, which computes the full convex relaxation based bounds and can be used to compute CROWN verified error.
+Although it is also okay to use the ordinary CROWN bounds for training (the code supports it, see example config files in `experimental` folder), but it is very inefficient comparing to CROWN-IBP, and also produces models with worse verified error due to over-regularization.

 Getting Started with the Code
 ---------